jtauber/ryland/README.md

 ## Roadmap

+In no particular order:

 - move over other sites to use Ryland
 - incorporate more common elements that emerge
 - add support for YAML data loading in templates
+- improve error handling
 - produce a Ryland-generated website for Ryland
 - document how to automatically build with GitHub actions
 - write up a cookbook